HandsomePhil/porkcraft/README.md

     3. Step 3: Click save.

 ### Large Address Aware (Linux)
 Experiencing crashes in large cities like Shattrath or Dalaran?
 Do you also worship at the altar of the Penguin?
-Ok, here's how to fix that for our Linux nerds:
+No worries — here’s how to fix that on Linux:
-1. Navigate to System Options under the launch configuration.
+1. Open your Linux WoW client launch configuration.
-2. Click the `Enable Feral GameMode` toggle.
+2. Navigate to **System Options**.
+3. Enable `Feral GameMode`.
-3. Under Environment variables, click Add
+4. Under **Environment Variables**, click **Add**.
-4. Create a key named `LARGE_ADDRESS_AWARE` with a value of 1.
+5. Create a variable named `LARGE_ADDRESS_AWARE` with a value of `1`.

 ### Sound Mod Fix for Naxxramas
 Have you noticed that when you go into Naxxramas there is a near-constant sound clip of wailing tortured souls playing in the background?
 Here's how you fix that: